8 Types of Mortgages

 Conventional Fixed-Rate Loans

-Conventional loans are a popular loan option to consumers.
+Conventional loans are a popular loan option for consumers.
 These loans are not backed by the federal government, like an FHA or VA loan (more on these two later).
 A fixed-rate loan will mean no rate fluctuation; it is fixed.
 Conventional loans are often categorized as non-conforming and conforming.

 Conventional Conforming Loans